 Gains and losses on such equity instruments are never reclassified to profit or loss and no impairment is recognised in profit or loss.
-Dividends are recognised in profit or loss unless they clearly represent a recovery of part of the cost of the investment, in which case they are recognised in OCI.
+Dividends from such equity instruments are recognised in profit or loss unless they clearly represent a recovery of part of the cost of the investment, in which case they are recognised in OCI.
 Cumulative gains and losses on equity instruments recognised in OCI are transferred to retained earnings on disposal of an investment.